 My suggestion: one in the morning and one at night, as they suggest on the bottle, brings me peace and quiet, even on insane days.

 In conclusion, this is a product heavy guide on how to sleep better, and if you aren’t in a position to purchase them, meditation and yoga are said to be the best ways to ease into sleep and bedtime.
 Plus, they’re free!
 I personally have slowly (meaning I’ve done it four times in the past four months) wanted to get into just some yoga and meditation, but it hasn’t caught on.
 I’ll keep trying, and that’s all we can do.
-Note this post is link heavy, but none of them are affiliate links.
-These products I buy with my hard earned money and love supporting businesses that align with my research and beliefs.
+These are products I buy with my hard earned money and love supporting businesses that align with my research and beliefs.
 Sleep well, my friends – and thanks for reading.